Lulech23/BluePill/README.md

 BluePill is a PowerShell script designed to automate applying a better color profile, which I calibrated myself.
 Achieving true white balance is probably impossible on the current-gen Neo panel, but I was able to reach a pleasing compromise, at the very least.

 Proper calibration is not simple, requires lots of time, and the tools are somewhat hidden beneath a tree of outdated Windows settings screens.
-That's a hurdle for end users, so take the BluePill instead.
+That's a hurdle for end users, so take the BluePill instead!

 #### You could go from this...
 ![`Original color profile (simulated)`](/screenshots/original.jpg)

-#### ..
+#### ...
 To this!
 ![`BluePill color profile (simulated)`](/screenshots/bluepill.jpg)

 ### Why BluePill?